 I recently read and article that talked about Why Buyers Hate Your Sales Presentation by Dan Waldschmidt.
 Anyone involved in sales should be required to read this article.
 Dan makes very good points about the way the brain processes information.

 Sales is a process that is highly dependent on the relationship of the parties involved.
-The brain comes into more than people like to think about.
+The brain comes into it more than people like to think about.
 I know sales people that think they should cover every little detail down to the smallest piece of minutia and miss all the buying signals their customer is sending along the way.
 They have a canned speech and feel they have to get the whole thing out before they even flirt with the idea of moving forward with the sale.
 I truly believe these kinds of sales people are uncomfortable with the process and a little too rigid in their thinking.